John Eugene (Gene) Tyworth

 Member of Faculty Since: 1976

 Since joining the Smeal College faculty in 1976, Dr. Tyworth has taught graduate and undergraduate courses in supply chain and logistics management.
 His work experience includes traffic management and air cargo operations.
 He was an active duty officer in the Air Force from 1967-71, when he performed transportation/logistics duties under the Strategic Air Command and the 14th Air Force (RVN).
 In addition, he continued his service from 1976-1994 as reserve officer in the acquisition/procurement area for HQ Air Force and later for DLA.
 He also has consulting experience with major companies in the railroad, trucking, air cargo, food products, forest products, wire and cable, offshore rig/platform supply, and information technology industries.

-Dr. Tyworth is doing both theoretical and applied research encompassing inventory-theoretic models for mode choice and total logistics costs models.
+Dr. Tyworth's research focuses on inventory-theoretic models for mode choice and total logistics costs.

 Total landed cost analysis